 Chile – Since prices are generally more attractive in neighboring Argentina, Chile only gets a smattering of foreign retirees.
 Some nature lovers, ski bums, and wine lovers gravitate here, but there’s no set expat center with a large cluster of foreigners.
 It’s better if you’re looking for a wide-open space where you won’t see your neighbors much.

-Consider this your starting point if you want to retire in Latin America, especially if you want to be around lots of others like you who can speak English.
+Consider this your starting point if you want to retire in Latin America, especially if you want to be around lots of others like you who can speak English and be assured of a high quality of life.
 If you’re more adventurous, there are hundreds of attractive places all around Latin America where you can find your dream–for a lot less money than in your home country probably.